 Luckily for us, the rules of economics apply to even garbage.
 Economics is fundamentally the study of incentives.
 We can bring about sustainable change in India’s waste management ecosystem by providing the right incentives to all the stakeholders involved.

 The crux of an organized waste system is to ensure that trash generators throw their wet waste into one bin and the dry waste into another.
 The technical and business viability of processing methods such as composting and biogas depends on this simple step.
-A combination of financial, social or moral incentives and penalties can be used to make segregation of waste a daily habit.
+A combination of financial, social, or moral incentives and penalties can be used to make segregation of waste a daily habit.

 Let us take the example of a mother of three living in an Indonesian slum.
 She takes time out of her busy day to meticulously organize her family’s waste.
-She then carries it to her slum’s collection centre.
+She then carries it to her slum’s collection center.
 Why would she go through this effort?
-The collection centre acts as a bank that deposits money into her account in exchange for segregated waste.
+The collection center acts as a bank that deposits money into her account in exchange for segregated waste.
 She can even take a loan from this bank and repay it in trash.
 In turn, the banks are able to sell the waste further down the value chain and recoup their money.
 These “waste banks” financially motivated so many people to segregate that within just 4 years the Indonesian government adopted it as the state policy.
 6,000 waste banks now operate across Indonesia and the idea has spread to other parts of Asia and Africa.

-It is important that segregation of waste is maintained through the rest of the value chain.
+It is important that the segregation of waste is maintained through the rest of the value chain.
 Garbage truck operators get paid a fixed amount per kilogram of waste transferred.
 Unfortunately, these private contractors attempt to cheat the system by increasing the weight of the garbage transported.
 This is such a rampant practice that in Mumbai 9 private contractors were caught mixing construction debris into their load.
 BMC blacklisted only 2 organizations while the rest were in contention and even bagged contracts worth crores.
 The payment structure needs to be revised to incentivize contractors to not only collect segregated waste but also maintain it as such during transportation.
 Surprise checks also need to be conducted and defaulters should be penalized.

 All waste that can be, should be sent through the circular economy.
 Incineration and landfills are last resort processing methods.
 Given that 60 percent of our waste is organic, it is logical to convert it to compost or biogas.
 Unfortunately, composting units across the country are failing to sell their product.
 The Okhla plant in Delhi is sitting on bags of unsold compost and still producing 40 tonnes a day.
-The same issue has been reported in Pune, Kanpur, Indore Moradabad and Budaun.
-Compost generated from unsegregated waste often contains heavy metals, glass or toxins, causing its demand to decline.
+The same issue has been reported in Pune, Kanpur, Indore Moradabad, and Budaun.
+Compost generated from unsegregated waste often contains heavy metals, glass, or toxins, causing its demand to decline.
 We can solve this problem by strictly monitoring the quality of the supply.
 It should be branded accordingly to reassure consumers.
 Awareness campaigns can also be run to educate the public on the importance of compost.
 This task is not impossible: Muzaffarpur in Bihar was successfully able to produce and sell their compost to farmers and residents, providing the municipal corporation a source of revenue.

 Simply copying best practices from developed countries may not work well in India.
 There are local factors to consider when designing an effective waste management system.
-Take for example, the operations of Tetra Pak in India.
-For the past decade, the company has successfully recycled their cartons by recognizing a fundamental truth: Rag-pickers are the invisible back-bone of the Indian recycling industry.
+Take, for example, the operations of Tetra Pak in India.
+For the past decade, the company has successfully recycled their cartons by recognizing a fundamental truth: Rag-pickers are the invisible backbone of the Indian recycling industry.
 Once you become aware of them, you start to notice that every street corner has a rag-picker digging through the bin for valuables.
 The economic rationale of a rag-picker is that any item that can be sold at a decent price is collected and stored till individual capacity is reached.
-Their monetary motivation aligns well with our environmental aspirations hence rag-pickers should be supported by the private and public sector.
-Tetra Pak trained rag-pickers to gather cartons from waste dumps and sell it to the closest collection centre at a fair price.
+Their monetary motivation aligns well with our environmental aspirations hence rag-pickers should be supported by the private and public sectors.
+Tetra Pak trained rag-pickers to gather cartons from waste dumps and sell them to the closest collection center at a fair price.
 The company’s intervention has ensured that 40 percent of used cartons in India are recycled.